nstolmaker/XRITKExperiments/README.md

 # Features
 - ## Multiplayer
  - Avatars
+ - Smooth movement with joysticks.
+Also, rotation.
  - Hand and Mouth Movement
  - Grab and Distance Grab
  - Hand movement animations for local player
 - ## TV
+ - Synched between users
- - Synched between users, and can stream video
+ - Can stream video from any URL
  - Cool remote control with play/pause/stop and some built-in videos.
 - ## Air Hockey table
  - Keeps score!